About The Event

 Name Affiliation Country

-Ahmed Tlili NUB China
+Ahmed Tlili BNU China

-Ali Sharaf Al-Musawi College of Education, Sultan Qaboos University Oman
+Ali Sharaf Al-Musawi Sultan Qaboos University Oman

 Allistair Edwards University of York United Kingdom